tttMelody/KAP-manual/en/config/basic_settings.en.md

 The usage of the KAP instance is specified by this property.
 Optional values include *DEV*, *PROD* and *QA*, among them *PROD* is the default one.
 In *DEV* mode some developer functions are enabled.

 ### kylin.query.force-limit
 Some BI tools always send query like "select \* from fact\_table", but the process may stuck if the table size is extremely large.
 LIMIT clause helps in this case, and setting the value of this property to a positive integer make KAP append LIMIT clause if there's no one.
 For instance the value is 1000, query "select \* from fact\_table" will be transformed to "select \* from fact\_table limit 1000".
+This configuration can be overridden at **project** level.

 ### kylin.query.disable-cube-noagg-sql
 Cube stores the pre-processed data, which is different from original data in most cases.
 It results in inaccurate answer from Cube if the query has no aggregation function.
 This configuration is used to address the issue.
 If it's set to *true*, Cube is forbidden to answer queries that contain no aggregation functions, such as query "select \* from fact\_table limit 1000".
 Table Index or Query Pushdown will answer the query instead of Cube in this case.
+This configuration can be overridden at **Cube** level.

 ## JVM Configuration Setting